Major Flag Football

 Our Philosophy

-- Offense has 4 plays to cross midfield
+- 4 plays to cross midfield for a first down

-- Then 4 more plays to score a touchdown
+- Then 4 plays to score a touchdown

 Turnovers

-Interception: Ball is spotted where the defender's flag is pulled
+Interception: Spotted where the defender’s flag is pulled (no returns).

 - 1-point try from the 5-yard line